Constrained Restless Bandits for Dynamic Scheduling in Cyber-Physical Systems: Constrained restless single armed bandit

 Recall that the source maintains and updates its belief about state of the arm at the end of every time slot.
-The update rules are based on previous actions and observations as follows. \begin{enumerate} \item If $a(t)=1, Y(t)=1, Z(t)=1,$ the new belief $\pi(t+1) = \Gamma_{1}(\pi(t)).$
+The update rules are based on previous actions, availability and observations of the arm and it is given as follows. \begin{enumerate} \item If the arm is available, played and a success is observed, i.e., $a(t)=1, Y(t)=1, Z(t)=1.$ Then the new belief $\pi(t+1) = \Gamma_{1}(\pi(t)),$ and it is